rxaviers/globalize/README.md

 ```

 Your compiled formatters and parsers allow you to skip a big part of the library
-and, because they have already been created, you also don't need to load any
+and, because they have already been created, you can also skip loading any CLDR
-CLDR data.
+data.

 #### Using the CLI